yoyos/Cierge/README.md

 You can follow Cierge development at [our GitHub project board](https://github.com/PwdLess/Cierge/projects/3).
 Or on [twitter](https://twitter.com/Biarity).

 ## License & Contributing 📝
-Cierge is licensed under Apcahe 2.0.
-Cierge uses OpenIddict for OpenID Connect functionality, which is also licensed under Apchae 2.0.
+Cierge is licensed under Apache 2.0.
+Cierge uses OpenIddict for OpenID Connect functionality, which is also licensed under Apache 2.0.
 Any contributions highly appreciated!